 - Repackage the meals to minimize space.
 After getting home from the store, open the silver cooking pouches and pour the contents into a plastic baggie.
 Cut the directions off the label and include in the baggie before sealing.
 You can’t put boiling water into the baggie, but you can rehydrate the meal in a small pot with a lid.
 (You will have to wash the pot!)

 Freeze dried and dehydrated food is an excellent choice for Scout backpackers because it is precooked, maintains the consistency and nutritional value of fresh food, and usually tastes great.
 It is also significantly lighter than other foods (like canned chili), easier to carry, and lasts a very long time (years or even decades) without spoiling.

 People going on a high-adventure trip can select from a huge variety of tasty freeze-dried meals: Indian, Thai, Mexican, Italian, Chinese, and even American.
-Organic, vegetarian, or gluten free are also becoming popular.
-Many packages now have include an “easy to read” allergen chart to highlight potential problem ingredients (helping prevent peanut boys from going into anaphylactic shock by the campfire).
+Organic, vegetarian, or gluten-free are also becoming popular.
+Many packages now have included an “easy to read” allergen chart to highlight potential problem ingredients (helping prevent peanut boys from going into anaphylactic shock by the campfire).

 Skip the canned chili and other old-fashioned meals.
 Today’s hikers can dine on Organic Peanut Butter Oatmeal, Organic Yakisoba Noodles, Chicken Vindaloo, Pad Thai, Stroganoff w/ Beef & Wild Mushrooms, or Louisiana Red Beans & Rice very soon after they get some water boiling.
-Its definately the way to go.
+It’s definitely the way to go.